 She noted that people wanted content about road trips.
 People didn’t want to fly or were not able to fly, but they wanted things like information on a quick one-hour camping getaway or a glamping getaway.

-This led her to creating relevant story pins.
+This led her to creating relevant story pins (now called idea pins).

 We all know that story pins are really big on Pinterest right now and Jane saw them as the perfect way for her to revive some of her older content and capture interest for her new approach to the food and travel industry.
 She jumped on the story pin bandwagon early.